Vein.fm: Musical style and influences

-Vein have been categorised as metalcore, hardcore punk, mathcore, nu metal, and nu metalcore.
-They take influence from styles such as screamo, mathcore, drum and bass, nu metal, and horror soundtracks to films and games. with Errorzone especially noted for its grindcore, industrial, and nu metal influenced sound.
+Vein have been categorized as metalcore, hardcore punk, mathcore, nu metal, and nu metalcore.
+They take influence from styles such as screamo, mathcore, drum and bass, nu metal, and horror soundtracks to films and games, with Errorzone especially noted for its grindcore, industrial, and nu metal influenced sound.
 Along with contemporaries Portrayal of Guilt and Infant Island, The Washington Post described them as delivering "new life" to screamo.

 They have cited influences including Slipknot, Korn, the Silent Hill 2 soundtrack, Converge, Deftones, Botch, Jeromes Dream, Neil Perry, and Daughters.

 Side projects

 In 2020, Anthony, Matt, Jeremy and vocalist Marisa Shirar, known by her stage name Mirsy, formed an alternative rock band called Fleshwater.
 The band released their demo on February 21, 2020.
 The demo was reissued later that year on cassette with a bonus track that was a cover of "Enjoy" by Bjork.
 The group would go on to release their debut LP We're Not Here to Be Loved on November 4, 2022.

 As of 2020, Benno makes solo electronic/trip hop music under the name Venom Benzo.
 He self-released his debut EP Enclose and Illuminate on September 30, 2020.
 He released the single "Formative Rust" on December 20, 2020.
 On April 16, 2021, he self-released his second EP Fall to the Flow: Unredacted.

 In 2021, Jeremy, Jon, Nick Hermann (drummer of Vomit Forth and Separated), and Justin Legere (guitarist of Laid 2 Rest) formed a mathcore band called Living Weapon.
 They released an EP titled Paradise which later was released on both CD and LP through Closed Casket Activities.

 In 2022, Jon, along with members of Mindforce, Sanction, and All Out War, formed the band No Souls Saved and released a 2 song demo.